requirejs/requirejs/docs/api.md

 * my/nls/colors.js

-The contents of that file should look like so:
+The contents of that file should look like so.
+Note the string name as the first argument.
+This is different from a normal require.def call because the i18n plugin needs to be able to intercept the processing of the module.

     require.def("i18n!my/nls/colors", {
         "root": {